 Dr Caroline Fisher

-Caroline is Subject Leader on MA Curation.
+Caroline is Subject Specialist Curation Tutor on MA Curation.

 Dr Caroline Fisher joined NUA in 2016 as East GalleryNUA Curator and is now the subject specialist supporting students on the MA Curation course.
 She attended Central St Martin’s College of Art from 1996-9 and completed her MA at the University of East Anglia in Museum Studies in 2008.
 She subsequently worked at Norwich Castle Museum, the Wellcome Collection, the British Museum and as a freelance curator with a particular interest in site-specific practice and the relationship between art and medicine.